 ANSI/ASME (U.S. Industrial Standard) | Designed for high-pressure, high-temperature industrial service per ASME B16.5 (NPS ½–24) and ASME B16.47 (NPS 26–60).
 Flanges are forged from ASME/ASTM material groups and require high-strength bolting per ASTM A193/A194.
 Sealing performance depends on precise bolt preload, correct gasket seating stress, and machined flange face types RF, RTJ, or FF.
 Supports spiral-wound and metal gaskets specified in ASME B16.20.
 Engineered to withstand cyclic loading, vibration, thermal expansion, and pressure shocks common in petrochemical, power, refinery, and steam systems. |

-AWWA (Waterworks Standard) | Intended for low-pressure municipal and waterworks service under AWWA C207 (steel flanges) and AWWA C228 (stainless-steel flanges).
-Uses plate steel or ductile iron, generally thinner and lighter than ASME flanges.
+AWWA (Waterworks Standard) | Intended for municipal and waterworks service up to 300 psi under AWWA C207 (steel flanges), AWWA C228 (stainless-steel flanges), AWWA C110 (Ductile-Iron and Gray-Iron Fittings), and AWWA C115 (Flanged Ductile-Iron Pipe with Ductile Iron or Gray-Iron Threaded Flanges).
+Manufactured primarily from plate steel or ductile iron, depending on the application.
 Bolt patterns may align with ASME but often require lower bolt preload, as AWWA flanges use full-face soft gaskets specified for water systems.
 Typically flat-face (FF) only.
 Not designed for high temperature or mechanical cycling.
 Suitable for potable water, wastewater, and low-pressure utility pipelines. |

-DIN / EN (European Standard) | Governed by the EN 1092 series for steel, cast iron, and ductile iron flanges.
+DIN / EN (European Standard) | Governed by the EN 1092 series for steel and cast iron.
 Uses metric DN sizes and PN pressure ratings (PN6, PN10, PN16, PN25, PN40, PN63, PN100).
-Lower PN levels use lighter construction and soft gaskets, similar to AWWA.
-Higher PN (PN40–PN100) use forged materials and perform more like ANSI/ASME flanges.
-Face types include RF, FF, RTJ, TG (tongue-and-groove), and FM (female/male) per EN standards.
-Operating limits defined by temperature-dependent PN pressure curves in EN 1092.
+Face types include RF, FF, RTJ, and TG (tongue-and-groove), per EN standards.
+Operating limits defined by temperature-dependent pressure curves in EN 1092.
 Bolt patterns, tolerances, and surface finishes differ from ASME standards, making it compatible only with DIN flanges. |

 JIS (Japanese Industrial Standard) | Based on JIS B2220 covering flange sizes and pressure ratings 5K, 10K, 16K, 20K.
 Typically lighter-duty, using soft gaskets and FF/RF faces with lower bolt load requirements.
 Materials and thickness correspond more closely to low-PN DIN flanges than to ASME.
 Suitable for general industrial systems, cooling water, plant utility lines, and low-temperature service.
 Pressure-temperature capabilities are limited compared to ASME Class 150–2500.
 Heavy-duty variants exist but are outside the typical JIS scope.
 Not intended for high-pressure steam, refinery, or critical chemical service unless specially engineered. |